USS Grumium: Supporting Okinawa invasion operations

 While Grumium was at Kerama Retto, a special designation for aviation supply ships was established; and she became AVS-3 on 25 May 1945.
-She departed the Okinawa area 6 June, arrived Guam 14 June, and arrived Eniwetok to supply the carrier forces 1 July 1945.
-Grumium remained there during and after the final operations of the war providing vital supplies until departing for the Hawaiian Islands 12 October.
-Stopping briefly at Pearl Harbor, she arrived Norfolk via the Panama Canal 25 November, for deactivation.
-Decommissioned 20 December 1945, she was redelivered to the Maritime Commission 27 December 1945.
+She departed the Okinawa area 6 June, arriving at Guam, on 14 June, and Eniwetok, to supply the carrier forces, on 1 July.
+Grumium remained there during and after the final operations of the war, providing vital supplies, until departing for the Hawaiian Islands, on 12 October.
+She stopped briefly at Pearl Harbor, and arrived in Norfolk, via the Panama Canal, 25 November, for deactivation.
+She was decommissioned, 20 December 1945, and redelivered to the Maritime Commission, 27 December 1945.

-Inactivation and decommissioning
+Fate

-The ship was subsequently laid up in the National Defense Reserve Fleet, James River Group, Lee Hall, Virginia.
+The ship was subsequently laid up in the James River Reserve Fleet, Lee Hall, Virginia.
 Grumium, along with the Liberty ship SS George Pomutz, was sold for $203,600, on 17 April 1970, to N. V. Intershita.
 She was delivered 18 May 1970, and subsequently sold to Salvamento y Demolicion Naval S. A., Barcelona, Spain, for scrapping, completed, 27 October 1970.